Hyrrokkin User Guide

 Javascript Engine

 This engine supports nodes written in Javascript.
-It can be used if deno (https://deno.com/) is installed or within web-browsers (see https://codeberg.org/visual-topology/skadi).
+It can be used if deno (https://deno.com/) is installed or within web-browsers as part of skadi (see https://codeberg.org/visual-topology/skadi).

 Nodes, Ports and Links